-- 🎉 A clear set of aims, objectives, plans and supporting actions to improve quality
+- A clear set of aims, objectives, plans and supporting actions to improve quality

-- ♠ range of performance measures
+- A range of performance measures

-- Aregular process of monitoring and review
+- A regular process of monitoring and review

-A process of escalation/action if we are not on track to achieve our aims.
+• A process of escalation/action if we are not on track to achieve our aims.
+However, and despite the robust existing arrangements, a key priority for us during 2023 - 2024 will be further enhance our Performance Management Framework (PMF).